The bar involution for quantum symmetric pairs: Skew derivations and braid group action

 Translating this back, we obtain that

 is a highest weight vector for the adjoint action of $\cM_X$ on $\cM_XU^0$ of weight $w_X(\alpha_i)-\alpha_i$.
 By Proposition \ref{prop:loc-fin}.(2) and the subsequent remark this implies that

 for some $\nu_i\in \field(q)$.
 As $(\sigma\circ \tau)^2$ is the identity map, one obtains $\nu_i^2= 1$ which implies that $\nu_i\in \{-1,1\}$.
 The relation $\nu_i=\nu_{\tau(i)}$ is obtained by application of $\tau$ to both sides of \eqref{eq:PinZ}. \end{proof} \begin{rema} The proof of Proposition \ref{prop:sigma-tau-ri} only uses Conditions (1) and (2) from Definition \ref{def:admissible}.
 The proposition hence holds for a wider class of pairs $(X,\tau)$.
 Here we restrict to admissible pairs because we are interested in applications to quantum symmetric pairs. \end{rema} In view of Proposition \ref{prop:finite-st} it is to be expected that the coefficients $\nu_i$ in Proposition \ref{prop:sigma-tau-ri} are always equal to $1$.
 We have checked this for various examples where $\gfrak$ is not of finite type and it always turned out to hold true.
 However, a general argument is still evasive. \begin{conj} Let $(X,\tau)$ be an admissible pair for the symmetrizable Kac-Moody algebra $\gfrak$.
-The signs $\nu_i$ in Proposition \ref{prop:sigma-tau-ri} satisfy $\nu_i=1$ for all $i\in I\setminus X$. \end{conj}
+The signs $\nu_i$ in Proposition \ref{prop:sigma-tau-ri} satisfy $\nu_i=1$ for all $i\in I\setminus X$. \end{conj} \begin{rema} The main results of this paper, in particular Theorem \ref{thm:bar-involution}, are formulated independently of the signs $\nu_i$ for $i\in I\setminus X$.
+The relevance of Conjecture \ref{conj:sigma-tau-ri} will become apparent in Corollary \ref{cor:nu=1} and the subsequent Remarks \ref{rem:q-exponent-even} and \ref{rem:nu-1}.
+If $\nu_i=1$ for all $i\in I \setminus X$ then a bar involution for quantum symmetric pair coideal subalgebras $B_{\bc,\bs}$ exists for parameters $\bc=(c_i)_{i\in I\setminus X}$ where all $c_i$ are powers of $q$, see Remark \ref{rem:q-exponent-even}.
+This is desirable in view of the specialization properties of $B_{\bc, \bs}$, see \cite[Section 10]{a-Kolb12p}.
+If $\nu_i=-1$ for some $i\in I\setminus X$ then one can still choose parameters $\bc=(c_i)_{i\in I\setminus X}$ such that a bar involution for $B_{\bc,\bs}$ exists, but now some of the parameters specialize to $0$, see Remark \ref{rem:nu-1}.
+This does not lead to the desired specialization of $B_{\bc,\bs}$ at $q=1$.
+The conjecture expresses our belief that this situation will never occur. \end{rema}